dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ???
+* grading is somewhat vague at least to start - you get milestones but really its the final product quality that matters - rethinking even using canvas
 * will try to have individual meetings with each one of your - details to follow
 * may be adjusted slightly
 * your grade my vary based on individual contribution (combined metric effort+feedback+participation+github)